zuiko21/minimOS/hard/sixtation.md

 all timing is derived from the _dot clock_, the main CPU board **has no oscillator**, as it will be located on the video board.

+### Alternative video modes

-On the other hand, a somewhat reduced resolution of **880 x 864** should be compatible with the _Apple Portrait Display_ (with non-square pixels, unfortunately), all within software configuration.
+On the other hand, a somewhat reduced resolution of **800 x 864** should be compatible with the _Apple Portrait Display_ (with non-square pixels, unfortunately), all within software configuration.
 While this reduced resolution is compatible with the Acer monitor, it is not recommended as sharpness will be sub-optimal.
+If a proper **57.28 MHz clock** is used, a _square pixel 640x870_ may be attained on the APD, although slowing the computer down to **7.16 MHz**.

 Another easily-implemented video mode is **816×1024** with a pixel aspect ratio of about _1.5:1_, which should match _VESA 1280x1024 @ 60 Hz_, thus well fitted to my LG1910S monitor.
+Due to 6445 limitations, only the equivalent width of 1224 pixels will be covered.

 ### VRAM layout